RIP and RIPv2, The Routing Information Protocol

-RIP was defined in 1988 in RFC 1058.
-It was the first widely used routing protocol but today it has been superseded by much better alternatives.
+The Internet Engineering Task Force defined RIP in 1988 with RFC 1058.
+It was the first widely used routing protocol, but today it has been superseded by much better alternatives.

 RIP is a distance vector routing protocol.
-Because of the limitations outlined below, it isn't really seen in modern networks, but it does demonstrate some of the principles necessary to understand the protocols which are more widely used today.
+Because of the limitations outlined below, it isn't often seen in modern networks.
+However, RIP does demonstrate some of the principles necessary to understand the protocols which are more widely used today.

 RIP is a 'classful' routing protocol which means that networks aren't advertised with a subnet prefix.
-This is a major limiting factor as the router then assumes that the network is an entire classful address space.
-For example any network in 10.0.0.0/8 is treated as 10.0.0.0/8 even if it is a smaller subnet such as 10.1.1.0/24.
+This is a major limiting factor as the router then assumes that the network includes the whole classful address space.
+For example, any network in 10.0.0.0/8 is treated as 10.0.0.0/8 even if it is a smaller subnet such as 10.1.1.0/24.

-All the routers on a network are said to have converged when they have exchanged enough routing information to 'agree' on the topology of the network.
+All routers on a network are said to have 'converged' when they have exchanged enough routing information to 'agree' on the same network topology.

-RIP-2 (also referred to as RIPv2) is defined in RFC 2453.
+RFC 2453 defines RIP-2 (also referred to as RIPv2).
 It overcomes several of the problems presented by RIP version 1.

-Version 2 uses IP the multicast address of 184.108.40.206 (registered with IANA) to send routing updates.
-This means that packets containing routing updates are no longer broadcast to all devices on the network, just the routers which are listening for them.
+Version 2 uses the multicast IP address of 22.214.171.124 (registered with IANA) to send routing updates.
+Using multicast means that packets containing routing updates are no longer broadcast to all devices on the network, just the routers which are listening for them.
 Updates are still sent using UDP on port 520.

-Furthermore, RIPv2 adds support for authentication which helps prevent rogue devices injecting false routes.
-In the initial RFC, this was just using a plain text password which doesn't provide much additional security.
+Furthermore, RIPv2 adds support for authentication, which helps prevent rogue devices from injecting false routes.
+In the initial RFC, this was using a plain text password which doesn't provide much additional security.
 Subsequent extensions added support for more secure authentication, initially just MD5 which today isn't considered secure.
-However RFC 4822 extends this to support more secure cryptographic algorithms.
+However, RFC 4822 extends this to support more secure cryptographic algorithms.

 Finally, RIPv2 adds a 'Route Tag' field which allows routers to include a tag with each route so that routes learned from different sources may be separated.